-- 1.3 Relevance to the Council's ambitions and priorities: - Priority 1.
-To ensure a well-managed council providing efficient services based on identified customer needs:- by creating income generation through the charging for rescore revisits. - Priority 2.
-To sustain a strong and prosperous Ribble Valley:- by supporting food businesses and food manufacturers with advice and technical guidance. - Priority 3.
-To help make people's lives safer and healthier:- by striving to ensure that food businesses are safe and compliant for residents, and achieve national food hygiene rating of at least 3 and above. - Other Considerations This document meets the Food Standards Agency's food law enforcement framework and requirement to produce an annual service plan complying with the national template. - 1.4 The content of this document will be a principal constituent of any future Ribble Valley Borough Council Environmental Health Service Plan with the items contained within the action plan being incorporated accordingly.
+- 1.3 Relevance to the Council's ambitions and priorities: - Community Objectives To promote and support health, environmental, economic and social well-being of people who live, work and visit the Ribble Valley. - Corporate Priorities To promote healthier environment and lifestyle. - Other Considerations This document meets the Food Standards Agency's food law enforcement framework and requirement to produce an annual service plan complying with the national template. - 1.4 The content of this document will be a principal constituent of any future Ribble Valley Borough Council Environmental Health Service Plan with the items contained within the action plan being incorporated accordingly.